 I call B.S. on that analogy, especially when it comes to anyone with a mental illness like an anxiety disorder.

-When it comes to taking risks with an anxiety disorder, stepping outside of your comfort zone needs to be carefully managed, just like any aspect of mental illness.
+When it comes to taking risks with an anxiety disorder, stepping outside of your comfort zone isn’t as simple as “just leap.”
+It needs to be carefully managed, just like any aspect of mental illness.